For people in treatment, who engages with recovery residences, and does it boost retention?

 Residents also identified some challenges associated with recovery housing.

-In comparison to the potential benefits of living in the facility, residents mentioned potential challenges to a lesser extent.
-Two challenges that participants most frequently discussed were financial challenges and the more general challenge of finding a recovery residence that would fit their needs.
+Aside from the noted benefits of living in the facility, residents also reported some potential challenges.
+Two challenges most commonly reported were financial difficulties and the more general challenge of finding a recovery residence that was a good fit for them.

-Some residents had been in other recovery residences prior to moving into this residence, however even those who had never lived in recovery housing talked about the importance of finding a recovery residence that best suited one’s needs and where they felt comfortable.
+Some residents reported staying in other recovery residences prior to moving into this residence, however even those who had never lived in recovery housing before mentioned the importance of finding a residence that best suited their needs and felt comfortable.

 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?